vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 McGregor, R.S.

 1984 Hindi Literature from its Beginnings to the Nineteenth Century.
-Wiesbaden.
-A History of Indian Literature Vol. VIII Fasc.
+WiesbadeṇA History of Indian Literature Vol. VIII Fasc.
 6.

 Mahābhārata

 (MBh) The Mahābhārata.
 For the first time critically edited by V. S. Suktankar and others.
 Poona 1927–59.
 19 vols.

-(MBhB) The Mahābhārata with the Bhāratabhāvadīpa by Nīlakan. t.ha, edit. by Kinjawadekar, Ramachandrashastri.
+(MBhB) The Mahābhārata with the Bhāratabhāvadīpa by Nīlakaṇt.ha, edit. by Kinjawadekar, Ramachandrashastri.
 Chitrashala Press, Poona 1929–36.
 7

 vols. [reprinted, New Delhi 1979]

 The Mahābhārata.
-Translated and Edited by J.A.B. van Buitenen.
-Volume 2: 2 The Book of the Assembly Hall; 3 The Book of the Forest.
+Translated and Edited by J.A.B. van BuiteneṇVolume 2: 2 The Book of the Assembly Hall; 3 The Book of the Forest.
 Chicago and

 London 1975.